In-patient luxury rehab center in Thailand

 4. Brief psychotic disorder

-The main causes of the brief psychotic disorder are extreme stress or trauma.
+The main causes of brief psychotic disorder are extreme stress or trauma.

 The main similarity between brief psychotic disorders and other disorders is the presence of psychosis and odd or strange behaviors.